ESGF/esgf-user-support/docs/faq.rst

 An exception is NetCDF OPeNDAP download.
 Here you can get ASCII CSV, i.e. readable text (Comma Separated Values), or dodc (binary OPeNDAP data format).
 ASCII CSV can directly be imported, for example, into Microsoft Excel.

-I can not process downloaded data
+I cannot process downloaded data
 ---------------------------------
 There might be several reasons and solutions for this issue: